Cooperation with the Western Indian Ocean

 We exchange experiences about how to do marine spatial planning, useful tools and regional cooperation between countries.

-Developing a tool for ecosystem-based marine spatial planning
+Tool for ecosystem-based marine spatial planning published

-Read about the WIO Symphony tool.
+Learn about the WIO Symphony tool